maulin-vasavada/my-copilot-tests/README.md

 ## Overview

 This project is a simple Java application that demonstrates the use of Maven for dependency management and build automation.
+The artifacts in this projects are generated from the VSCode github copilot for personal testing.

 ## Table of Contents